FreeClimbAPI/PHP-SMS-Quickstart/README.md

 - Receive an incoming message via a FreeClimb application
 - Respond with a FreeClimb command to say 'Hello World!' to messager

-## Tutorial

-We do not currently offer a tutorial for this quickstart.
-Coming soon...

 ## Requirements

 - A [FreeClimb account](https://www.freeclimb.com/dashboard/signup/)